A day on the paths of Robberg Nature Reserve

 The first trail is called “The Gap”, it is the shortest and easiest route, about 2 km long (1-hour walk to complete it).
 From the car park, follow the north part (the one on your left) of the cliff until you descend to a small beach.
 From here, go back up the cliff on the opposite side.

-The second trail is called “Witsand”; it leads along the northern ridge of the peninsula and onto the wind-shadow of the climbing-falling dune, before heading down to the beautiful beach ‘’the island’’ and the boardwalk.
+The second trail is called “Witsand”; it leads along the northern ridge of the peninsula and onto the wind-shadow of the climbing-falling dune before heading down to the beautiful beach ‘’the island’’ and the boardwalk.
 Here, from the top of the cliff, you can spot a resident seals colony along the way and see a colony of kelp gulls at the end of the trail.
-It’s 5.5 km long and it takes you around 2 hours and half.
-We chose this trail and it was very beautiful, walking along the peninsula in the middle of a lush vegetation until we got to ” The island ” beach.
-From the high cliff we spotted dolphins and the colony of seals.
-Once at the white and long beach some seals were swimming a few steps from the shore.
+It’s 5.5 km long, and it takes you around 2 hours and a half.
+We chose this trail, and it was lovely to hike along the peninsula in the middle of lush vegetation until we reached the “Island Beach”.
+From the high cliff along the trail, we spotted dolphins and the colony of seals.
+Once at the white and long beach, some seals were swimming a few steps from the shore.
 The route is safe, well-marked and without particular difficulties.